 It was only about 100 years ago that someone finally created a minty cream to clean teeth.
 Not long after that, the toothpaste tube was invented, so people could squeeze the paste right onto the toothbrush!
 Tooth brushing became popular during World War II.
 The U.S. Army gave brushes and toothpaste to all soldiers, and they learned to brush twice a day.
 Back then, toothpaste tubes were made of metal; today they're made of soft plastic and are much easier to squeeze!

 Today there are plenty of toothpaste choices: lots of colors and flavors to choose from, and some are made just for kids.
-People with great-looking teeth advertise toothpaste on TV commercials and in magazines.
 When you're choosing a toothpaste, make sure it contains fluoride.
 Fluoride makes your teeth strong and protects them from cavities.

 When you brush, you don't need a lot of toothpaste: just squeeze out a bit the size of a pea.
 It's not a good idea to swallow the toothpaste, either, so be sure to spit after brushing.